batocera-linux/batocera.linux/batocera-Changelog.md

-# 2024/xx/xx - batocera.linux 40 -
+# 2024/07/xx - batocera.linux 40 - Swallowtail
 ### Special Notes
 Batocera now has a global battery mode option under Game Setting to determine the power mode when a handheld is unplugged.
 To potentially improve battery consumption, you can adjust the mode the handheld operates at when running on battery.
 By default the power mode will be set to `balanced` mode when unplugged.
 Other options are `highperformance` or `powersave`
 Note: The `powersave` mode will have the biggest impact on CPU performance whilst gaming to reduce battery consumption as much as possible.

 Singe games now have it's own system.
-Move any singe related games from rom/daphne to the roms/singe directory.
+Move any singe related games from roms/daphne to the roms/singe directory.
-Singe games in the roms/daphne folder will no longer work.
+Note: Singe games in the roms/daphne folder will no longer work.
-You can determine a Singe game by the folder containing a .singe file.
+You can determine you have a Singe simulation game by the games folder contains a .singe file.
 ### Hardware
 Add support for the Pironman case with RPI4 devices.
 Add support for OrangePi Zero 3 (all variants)